Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/group-by/_index.md

 [Code](https://github.com/ClickHouse/ClickHouse/blob/8ab5270ded39c8b044f60f73c1de00c8117ab8f2/src/Interpreters/Aggregator.cpp#L382)

-ClickHouse uses non-blocking? hash tables, so each thread has at least one hash table.
+ClickHouse® uses non-blocking? hash tables, so each thread has at least one hash table.

 It makes easier to not care about sync between multiple threads, but has such disadvantages as:
 1. Bigger memory usage.